top of page

 As I walked in a deathly pale woman with jet black hair was playing the organ, elaborately lifting her hands and swaying to and fro as a tiny congregation of loners sat in silence amongst the oaken pews.
 A simple altar, bereft of brassware, cloths, or flowers sat starkly against ivory walls with a lectern, a few chairs, and a hymn board rounding out the decor.

 After awhile, a rail-thin woman with gray-orange hair glided in wearing a seventies-era chiffon evening gown, and introduced the organist as “Maude.”
-Maude came to a florid stop, swiveled round and announced that she’d ‘never before heard’ the music that she'd just been playing.
-She said that she'd been ‘bringing forth melodies from dead musicians
+Maude came to a florid stop, swiveled round and announced that she ‘never before heard’ the music that she was playing, and that she was ‘bringing forth melodies from dead musicians from the other side.'
+I liked

+this place.
 Without further ado, the lady in the evening gown stepped behind the lectern and instructed everyone to open their prayer books.
 The parishioners listlessly began reciting the National Spiritualist Association of Churches (NSAC) beliefs: “we affirm that the existence and personal identity of the individual continues after the change called death …”

 Then, after a hymn, the lady announced, “Now, it’s time for messages.”
 With that the pews began to squeak as the somnambulant parishioners stirred to life.
 Pointing a skeletal finger at a middle-aged man, she solemnly inquired, "May I come to yoooo?"
 The man perked up.
 "Why yes, of course.""I have a woman here in spirit.
 Her first initial is B. She sends her greetings and tells you not to worry about money -- it'll come soon."